Written byChris Bing

 The 2018 Intelligence Authorization Act was quietly introduced last week.
 Emptywheel.net was the first to highlight the VEP-specific language in the bill.

 Section 604 of the Authorization Act requires the heads of the intelligence community to submit the congressional intelligence committees with an annual report detailing the VEP process and specific criteria employed by each agency.
 Based on how the requirements are currently written, the classified reports would contain highly sensitive material that must include not just a thorough explanation of the procedure itself but also the specific vulnerabilities entered into the process, companies affected, dates when disclosures occurred, a listing of the vulnerabilities eventually patched by the private sector and which software flaws were communicated but not fixed.

 Experts say that if such a classified report were to leak it would be highly damaging to the government’s already strained relationship with Silicon Valley.
-In addition, the legislation misses the mark on some other points, according to former senior director for cybersecurity on the National Security Council at the White House Ari Schwartz.
+In addition, the legislation misses the mark on some other points, according to Ari Schwartz, a former senior director for cybersecurity on the National Security Council at the White House.